WSLegion/WH2_Highelf_Mod/README.md

     * Enable "Exposing Volley"
       - Active Ability, 2 charges per battle
       - Fire a volley that does about half the damage, but enemies hit will have less shield parry and missile resistance for 60s
-      - Comment: This ability can be fired while your normal missile attack is in cooldown, granting you some extra dps.
-But this is mostly used to focus fire down high value enemy units.
+      - Comment: From my understanding, this ability can be fired while your normal missile attack is in cooldown, granting you some extra dps (Pretty hard to say for sure tho).
+But this is mostly used to focus fire down enemy units with high missile defence.
   * Ellyrion Reaver (Melee):
     * +300% AP-Weapon Strength
     * +12 Anti-Large Bonus